LATEST POSTS

 Swamposium 2025

 In November 2025, the urban wetlands team ran the Swamposium, an opportunity for a small group of researchers and creative practitioners to spend the day together.
-Right in the middle of the construction site at Dank Street South Precinct, where the undergrounded waterways connect with Alexandra Canal, we met on Country as residents of the Open
+Right in the middle of the construction site at Dank Street South Precinct, where the undergrounded waterways connect with Alexandra Canal, we met on Country as residents of the Open Field Agency (OPA) to talk about urban wetlands, swamps, creeks and canals.

 • Follow the Creek x UTS Creative Places